Security Requirements and Controls

 }

-For this input datatype, you would give the unique identifier of the action to delete, and the name of the associated repository or view.
+For the input, you would give the unique identifier of the action to delete, and the name of the associated repository or view.
 Click on the Show Query link above the Syntax section for an example of how to get the email action identifiers.

 ParameterTypeRequiredDefaultStabilityDescription